Autumn Allergies? Try A Neti Pot!

 - Dissolve one-quarter teaspoon of salt in one cup of distilled, sterile, or previously boiled warm water, and pour the solution into the pot.

 - Over a sink, tilt your head about 45 degrees to the side, and place the spout into your higher nostril.

 - Gently pour the saltwater solution into that nostril, letting the solution flow through to the lower nasal cavity.
 (If the solution runs into your throat, just spit it out.)

 - Once the solution is gone, gently blow your nose to get rid of any remaining solution, and then repeat the process with the other nostril.

-Be sure to clean and dry the Neti pot between uses.
+Be sure to clean and dry your Neti pot between uses.